fullstack-hy2020/fullstack-hy2020.github.io/src/content/0/en/part0a.md

 Once you have completed enough exercises for a passing grade, you can download the course certificate from the [submission system](https://studies.cs.helsinki.fi/stats/courses/fullstackopen).

 If you wish to receive university credits, you must complete the course exam.
 The exam does not count towards your final grade, but you must pass it.
 More info about the exam [here](/en/part0/general_info#the-course-exam).

-The last possible date for taking the exam is 10 January 2023. **Note that you must sign up for the exam by 9 January 2023, at the latest.**

 You can only take the exam after submitting enough exercises for five credits.
 It is not wise in practice to take the exam immediately after submitting the critical number of exercises.
 The exam is the same for 5-14 credits and does not count towards your grade.